RedwoodTEQ/GeoSensePlus-WebApp/design-notes.md

 - Form fields: the fields of `PointData` and `GroupData`
 - The form may be reused in different pages
 - The form state will be cached inside the relevant http service
+- The cached data is the state of the tree and forms, so it will never expire unless coming with a new server refresh
 - The form doesn't require auto save
 - Need to track the dirty state, so that when a user trys to click to another node without saving the current one, a prompt dialogue will pop up.